tokamak-network/SNARK-MPC-setup/v2/data_formats.md

 ## B. Response file

-The file structure is shown below in bytes for **compressed** form.
+The response file structure is shown below in bytes for **compressed** form.
 ````
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
 ┃ 64                   ┃ hash (BLAKE2b of the challenge file) ┃